interrogator/corpkit/doc_build.md

 ## Pressing the button

 Parsing is a computationally intensive process.
-For long sentencs, there are thousands of possible parses.
+For long sentences, there are thousands of possible parses.
 The parser has to create them all, and decide which is the most likely.
 Sit tight and let the parsing happen.
 It's worth the wait.

 ## Next steps